6 Effective Steps to Overcome ADHD Task Paralysis

 And remember to take short breaks to recharge as you go along.

-Set aside dedicated time for the next one task.
+Set aside dedicated time for the next task.
 Instead of trying to juggle multiple things at once, focus on completing one task before moving on to the next.
 This approach can be really useful, especially when you’re dealing with something new and uncertain, as it helps you better understand how much time you’ll need to get things done.

-When you try to make every details perfect, it can easily make you feel swamped.
+When you try to make every detail perfect, it can easily make you feel swamped.
 Instead, try directing your attention towards finishing the task at hand.
 It’s common to believe that something isn’t worth doing unless it’s done flawlessly.
 But in reality, completing the task, even if it’s not perfect, is still a win.
 Give yourself a break from striving for perfection.
 You’ve already got plenty of other pressures to deal with.

 A wonderful way to boost your ADHD motivation is by intentionally setting aside time to celebrate your accomplishments and reward yourself.
 It doesn’t have to be a big deal; just pick something that makes you feel good or brings a smile to your face after tackling a boring task.

-For instance, you could take a leisurely walk in your favorite park, spend some time playing your favorite video game, or or cozy up with a good book and a cup of tea.
+For instance, you could take a leisurely walk in your favorite park, spend some time playing your favorite video game, or cozy up with a good book and a cup of tea.

 Everyday chores such as organizing files, watering plants, or sorting through emails might sometimes make you feel stuck.